 If you want a tool with a different feel but most of the same perks, you might want to try CyberGhost.
 Despite being a bit worse than the abovementioned tools, this Romania-based VPN has proven to be a heavyweight time and again.

 CyberGhost is capable of protecting you from the dangers of copyright infringement.
 It’s got strong ciphers and the best security protocols.
 Should your connection break, CyberGhost offers a kill switch to make sure none of your personally identifiable data spills out.
 The kill switch is critical for a sensitive activity such as streaming Kodi.

 We consider Romania a good location to register a VPN – no data retention laws or harmful international treaties, and an overall privacy-friendly atmosphere.
 We are inclined to believe CyberGhost’s no-logging policy because the little details tell us this company is for real.
 The risks we see are related to leaking issues.
 It has been reported that CyberGhost has DNS/WebRTC leaks but it isn’t clear whether that’s still the case.
 If you intend to buy this VPN – investigate for your own safety.

-The service gives you plenty of locations to choose from – 1,800+ servers in 60+ countries.
-That makes for very good speeds, although not to the level of ExpressVPN.
+The service gives you plenty of locations to choose from – 3,500+ servers in 60+ countries.
+That makes for very good speeds, although not lightning fast.
 CyberGhost should certainly give you decent enough speeds for streaming wherever you are in the world, but we wouldn’t recommend it for users in China and other restricted countries.
 The reason being, it doesn’t have good ways of bypassing serious blocking efforts.

 One of CyberGhost’s perks is that it is capable of unblocking streaming services like Netflix.
 Many use Kodi just as a player/media library, and Netflix is an important part of many such libraries.